adam-ard/organic-markdown/README.md

 ```

 If you run `omd tangle` with no arguments, `omd` will tangle all files
-listed in you markdown file.
+listed in your markdown file.
 This makes for a handy command to run
 automatically in your editor everytime you save your markdown file.
 To
-create an easy command to test your script add:
+create a command to test your script add:

 `````markdown
 # To run your script